Search

 • A Complaints Policy, which provides a framework for the effective consideration and proper handling of complaints from HarbourVest customers, potential customers, or former customers.

-HarbourVest incorporates an analysis of applicable legal and governance factors into its investment due diligence.
+HarbourVest generally seeks to incorporate an analysis of applicable legal and governance factors into its investment diligence.
 Such factors may include, among others, a history of a company’s compliance with applicable laws or regulations, adherence to business integrity norms, and high ethical standards.
-HarbourVest will not invest into companies that it knows are engaged in child labor in contravention of applicable laws, human trafficking, and/or which are out of compliance with OFAC rules and regulations, or applicable sanctions.
+HarbourVest will not invest into companies that it knows are engaged in forced labor and/or child labor in contravention of applicable laws, human trafficking, and/or which are out of compliance with applicable sanctions prohibitions.
+Further, HarbourVest takes a cautious and case-by-case approach to investing in certain categories of investments, which may present heightened ESG risks.
+These include, but may not be limited to, portfolio companies that HarbourVest knows are materially engaged in deforestation, manufacturing of firearms and/or weapons, and certain “vice” or “sin” industries such as gambling or tobacco.

 Operational Due Diligence (“ODD”)

-We recognize the Goals identified by the Liechtenstein Initiative Finance Against Slavery & Trafficking, Goal one being to strengthen compliance with laws against modern slavery and human trafficking.
+We recognize the Goals identified by the Liechtenstein Initiative, Finance Against Slavery & Trafficking, Goal one being to strengthen compliance with laws against modern slavery and human trafficking.
 We request available compliance policies of private market fund managers that are subject to our operational due diligence process, which typically includes, but may not be limited to:

 • Code of Ethics;